 Gumshoe: |

-Time: When the player examines the guard post after the rattle in the trailer.
+Context: When the player examines the guard post after hearing a rattle in the trailer.

 Phoenix: